Tag Archives: friendship

 Yeah, that happened to me.
 Only this time I didn’t have to stand alone.

-My girlfriends, Mary, Deborah and I, accepted the challenge to participate at our church’s Sweetheart Banquet.
+My girlfriends, Mary, Deborah, and I accepted the challenge to participate in our annual church’s Sweetheart Banquet.
 Ah, the joys of friendship!
 We went all out in finding matching outfits and practiced for weeks.
-Our bonding during rehearsal, accompanied a good deal of missteps and loads of laughter, while lip-synching to “Near You”.
+Our bonding during rehearsal, accompanied a good deal of missteps and loads of laughter while lip-synching to “Near You”.

 On the night of the event, when our turn came up, my motto was to zero in on my husband in the audience, sing to him, keep balanced wearing heels, and just have fun!
 We pulled it off and had a blast performing our skit.
 We received loads of compliments.